velipso/midimap/README.md

   for the message.
 Criteria can be a literal value, `Any` which matches anything, or `Positive` for a number greater than zero.
-Inside the handler, the instructions are executed in order using raw values ("Received:", 16, NoteC4) or values dependant on the original message (Channel, Note, Velocity).
+Inside the handler, the instructions are executed in order using raw values ("Received:", 16, NoteC4) or values dependant on the original message (Channel, Note, Value).

   Any line that begins with a `#` is ignored and considered a comment.